Last Updated on May 13, 2023 by Rebecca Lake

 High interest rates can make paying off debt harder, especially if you’re living on one income.

-There are lots of ways to pay down debt, including the debt snowball and debt avalanche.
+There are lots of ways to pay down debt as a single mom, including the debt snowball and debt avalanche.
 The debt snowball advocates paying off debts from the lowest balance to the highest.
 The debt avalanche has you pay off debts from the highest interest rate to the lowest.

 If you have debt and your interest rates are making it difficult to make a dent in what you owe, then lowering those rates by consolidating debt could make a huge difference.